lee-xin-yi/Analysing-the-Impact-of-Economic-Crises-on-UK-Living-Standards/README.md

 - Console output includes data previews, statistics, and Granger causality tests
 ### Website
 - Interactive dashboard where users can upload data and view the resulting charts
+- Obtain your Google Gemini API Key from https://ai.google.dev/gemini-api/docs/api-key, and paste it into the input field on the website.

 ## 🖊️ Technical Notes
 A TypeError in the redistribution impact plot was resolved by enforcing numeric types and handling NaNs (see tax_benefits_report.md).